 - How do you find new products and services?

 - What is a day in your life like?

 These insights into your buyers are priceless.

-Strategy #4: Ensure You Are Building Strong Relationships with Prospects and Customers
+Strategy #4 for Sustainable Sales: Ensure You Are Building Strong Relationships with Prospects and Customers

 Not every sale closes.
 We all know that.
 But one thing to remember is that every interaction is an opportunity to build a relationship that can bring you sales in the future.

 Perhaps your salesperson worked with a prospect only to learn that your solution wouldn’t be the right solution for them.
 Train your salespeople to direct them towards the right solution, even if it’s not yours.
 By helping them, they will be building trust between the prospect, themselves, and your organization.
 So, while this sale may not have come to fruition, with a new level of trust, they may come back when your solution fits or take your solution to a new job or even refer you off to someone who is the right fit.

 To build sustainable sales, you’ll want to ensure you are retaining your customers.
 Build strong relationships that can be leveraged.
 Make sure that someone from your company is positioned at the right level within your existing customers.

 For example, the salesperson is orchestrating the relationship and has certain go-to contacts.
 That salesperson should position the VP of sales at the right level, so a relationship is built and perhaps even position the CEO with someone higher up at the customer.